Zsigmond Széchenyi: Africa

 He hunted a Nubian ibex in Egypt returning from India in 1938, according to his Two Goats book.

 Asia

 December 1937 - March 1938: He summarized his hunting experiences in India in his book Nahar.

 North America

 In the summer of 1935, he hunted moose in Alaska along with Kodiak bear, Canadian wild sheep, and caribou.

 Memorial

 In 2014, the Széchenyi Sigismund Hunting Museum was opened in the Grassalkovich Castle in Hatvan, in which the Széchenyi Sigismund Memorial Room was also created with his personal objects and memories.

+October 2022, several personal items were added to the exhibition, including furniture, paintings that had been in the home of Margit Hertelendy through the decades.